OlivierBlanvillain/SlickChair-report/content.md

 # ABSTRACT {-}

-Ut nsem in dolor et magna tincidunt mattis.
-Proin id pulvinar arcu.
-Donec ac turpis consectetur, dignissim eros at, mollis orci.
-Nunc sed tincidunt justo, eu dapibus risus.
-Vestibulum nisi mi, tempus nec cursus at, accumsan vitae metus.
-Cras mattis, velit ut convallis lacinia, metus enim rutrum sapien, quis egestas ante ipsum ut lacus.
-Aliquam erat volutpat.
-Mauris vitae commodo nisi.
-Nunc iaculis, enim vulputate cursus interdum, sapien libero sodales diam, viverra molestie diam tellus eu felis.
-Quisque gravida porttitor vulputate.
-Duis nec neque facilisis, porttitor ante id, molestie sem.
+Online \cmss are becoming an essential component of the organisation of scientific conferences.
+Their main objective is to minimise the cost of operation and communication while maintaining the high quality of the peer review process.
+As the web becomes the primary platform to run computer software, users have raised there expectations: one-click authentication, revision history, mobile device support; these are all features we expect to see in today's web applications.
+In this document, we report our experience building SlickChair: a modern \cms build with state-of-the-art web application technologies.
+Our discussion consists in presenting SlickChair authentication mechanism, describing the structure of a conference workflow, introducing a new API to manipulate versioned data, and presenting our implementation of an automatic paper-reviewer assignment algorithm.

 # Introduction

 Peer reviewing is a central process in the organisation of scientific conferences.
-It involves multiple interactions between it's participants: *authors* share their work with the *program committee* which is then in charge of reviewing these submissions.
+It involves multiple interactions between its participants: *authors* share their work with the *program committee* which is then in charge of reviewing these submissions.
 A *program chair* is designated to coordinate the process and decide on final submission acceptance.
 While this process could be implemented by exchanging emails, manually gathering submissions, assigning them to the program committee, aggregating the reviews and finally notifying the authors would require substantial efforts.
 The use of a dedicated software, called \cms, can greatly simplifies this process.

 Over the last few years, numerous web \cms have been developed.
 A recent comparative study @parra2013 shows that Easychair @easychair is by large the most popular platform, having been used in about 68% of conferences organized with online \cms.
 The following four systems in term of number of conferences are EDAS @edas with 8.5%, Open Conference Systems @ocs with 6%, START V2 @startv2 with 5.7% and ConfTool @conftool with 5.3%.
 However, out of these five systems, only Open Conference Systems is open-source.
 Easychair and ConfTool offer free licenses for restricted versions and START V2 and EDAS are only commercial available.

 The importance and confidentiality of the data manipulated by a \cms implies that security a major concern.
 Closed source solutions are mainly available as hosted services, therefore requiring conference organisers to trust quality of the code, the robustness of the infrastructure and the respect of data privacy.
 The open-source solutions we considered where not providing satisfactory levels of security.
 For example, Open Conference Systems sends a copy of user passwords by email in plain text when the registration is completed.
 HotCRP @hotcrp has a similar flaw: it sends login links to users with passwords as part of the URLs.
 As none of the available solutions meet our requirements, we decided to build our own.

 We present SlickChair, an open-source \cms written in Scala.
-Build with the Play framework and the Slick database access library, SlickChair provides a highly flexible and extensible solution to manage peer review processes.
+Built with the Play framework and the Slick database access library, SlickChair provides a highly flexible and extensible solution to manage peer review processes.
 This report makes the following contributions:

-- We briefly introduce SlickChair functionalities and present the aspects where this new system provides a gain compared already established \cmss such as EasyChair.
-In particular, SlickChair offers the ability to authenticate using a Facebook or Google account, thus replacing the tedious password creation and email validation process.
+- We briefly introduce SlickChair and present the functionalities that differentiate it from already established \cmss such as EasyChair.
+In particular, we discuss the ability to authenticate using a Facebook or Google account, and the high flexible of the workflow engine.

-- We present a new API to manipulate versioned date on an append only database.
-Build on top of the Slick, our API combine the power of Scala type-checking with the benefits of using an immutable database.
+- We present a new API to manipulate versioned data on an append only database.
+Built on top of the Slick, our API combine the power of Scala type-checking with the benefits of using an immutable database.

 - We show how we implemented SlickChair's automatic paper-reviewer assignment algorithm.
 Unfortunately, accounting for both \pcm preferences and conflicts of interest leads to an NP-Complete problem.
 While aiming for the optimal assignment is not possible, we opted for a very simple heuristic algorithm implemented with the help of the OscaR operational research library.